michd/mcdesign/README.md

 # Minecraft design tool

-** Note ** This is an old project I haven't touched in a long time.
+__Note:__ This is an old project I haven't touched in a long time.
 I'm only publishing its source because someone asked and I somehow hadn't already.

 This tool lets you setch out Minecraft design ideas in 2D with some of the